nanobox-io/nanobox-api-client/README.md

-## Pagoda Box V2 API Client
+## Nanobox V2 API Client

-This is the Pagoda Box V2 API client written in Go (golang)
+This is the Nanobox V2 API client written in Go (golang)

 ### Installation